 Aggressive, Seasoned and Diligent Law Firm

-212(c) Waivers: Former Section 212(c) of the Immigration and Nationality Act provided a waiver of some criminal offenses including crimes involving moral turpitude, controlled substance issues and others.
-This waiver has been changed by the courts many times in the past twenty years but the essence of it requires a conviction from prior to 1996 and lawful residence of seven years or more.
+212(c) Waivers: Former Section 212(c) of the Immigration and Nationality Act provided a waiver of some criminal offenses, including crimes involving moral turpitude, controlled substance issues and others.
+This waiver has been changed by the courts many times in the past 20 years but the essence of it requires a conviction from prior to 1996 and lawful residence of seven years or more.
 The waiver is discretionary, again meaning that you must show the judge you are worthy of his or her consideration.

 - Cancellation for Lawful Permanent Residents: Cancellation of removal for permanent residents is available to an alien if the person:

-- Has been an alien lawfully admitted for permanent residence for not less than five years,
+- Has been an alien lawfully admitted for permanent residence for not less than five years

-- Has not been convicted of any aggravated felony.
+- Has not been convicted of any aggravated felony

-- Cancellation of Removal for Non-Permanent Residents: Cancellation of removal and adjustment of status for nonpermanent residents, (previously known as suspension of deportation), is available to an alien who:
+- Cancellation of Removal for Non-Permanent Residents: Cancellation of removal and adjustment of status for non-permanent residents, (previously known as suspension of deportation), is available to an alien who:

 - Has been a person of good moral character during such period

-- Establishes that removal would result in exceptional and extremely unusual hardship to the alien's spouse, parent, or child, who is a citizen of the United States or an alien lawfully admitted for permanent residence.
+- Establishes that removal would result in exceptional and extremely unusual hardship to the alien's spouse, parent or child, who is a citizen of the United States or an alien lawfully admitted for permanent residence

-Tough, Prepared, Experience.
-Call 866-448-2994 Today or E-mail
+Tough, Prepared, Experienced.
+Call 866-448-2994 Today